Blasphemy in Nigeria: Selected cases

 On 14 July 1999, in the village of Randali in Kebbi State, a Muslim mob beheaded Abdullahi Umaru for alleged blasphemy against Muhammad.

 On 20 November 2002, Muslim and Christian mobs rampaged in the cities of Kaduna and Abuja.
 The rampage began after an article in a daily newspaper, Thisday, suggested that Muhammad would have approved of a Miss World pageant that was taking place in Abuja.
 Thisday columnist Isioma Daniel wrote that Muhammad would probably have taken a wife from among the contestants.
 Muslim mobs accused the newspaper of blasphemy, and burned down its office building in Kaduna.
 Then the mobs attacked churches and properties owned by Christians.
 Christian mobs confronted the Muslim mobs.
 Soldiers and police intervened.
 About two hundred and fifty people died.
 Daniel fled Nigeria ahead of a fatwa that called upon Muslims to kill her.

-In February 2006 in Bauchi State, Florence Chuckwu, a Christian teacher, confiscated a copy of a Quran from a pupil who was reading it during an English lesson.
+In February 2006 in Bauchi State, Florence Chukwu, a Christian teacher, confiscated a copy of a Quran from a pupil who was reading it during an English lesson.
 The incident provoked rioting by Muslims.
 The riot killed more than twenty Christians and destroyed two churches.

 In February 2006, thousands of Muslim rioters went on rampages in different states.
 The rioters burned churches, torched Christian shops and homes, and killed Christians.
 The reason for the violence was ostensibly outrage at the publication in the Danish magazine Jyllands-Posten of cartoons that some Muslims consider blasphemous.

 On 21 March 2007, a mob of Muslim students and neighbourhood extremists beat to death Christianah Oluwatoyin Oluwasesin, a mother of two and a teacher at Government Secondary School of Gandu in the city of Gombe.
 A student complained that Oluwasesin, a Christian, had touched a bag which allegedly contained a Quran, and had thereby defiled the Quran.

 On 28 September 2007, a Muslim mob rioted at Tudun Wada in Kano State.
 The mob killed nine Christians, burned several churches, and destroyed the homes and businesses of some non-Muslims.
 The Muslims complained that Christian students had drawn a picture of Muhammad.
 The Christians reported that the violence erupted after they had prevented one of their members from converting to Islam.

 In October 2007, a Sharia court convicted Sani Kabili, a Christian and a father of six, of the town of Kano, of blasphemy against Muhammad.
 The court sentenced Kabili to three years in prison.
 In February 2009, an appeal court overturned the conviction.